Amulet Theatre

 Theatre potential

-In November 2023, Let’s Buy the Amulet undertook a community consultation to gauge local interest in, and support for the theatre.
+Let’s Buy the Amulet undertook a community consultation to gauge local interest in, and support for, the theatre.
 The survey was overwhelmingly positive, with strong support for the Amulet to be restored as a community centre, which would also host theatre, cinema, and live music, alongside arts workshops and community events.
+The success of a series of pop-up events in the building over the summer of 2025 provides further evidence of this support.

 The campaign group is now moving forward with fundraising initiatives with the aim to purchase, restore and revive this key cultural venue.
 It is hoped a rejuvenated Amulet will also serve as a catalyst to support the regeneration of the town centre and high street.